geoscixyz/em/content/geophysical_surveys/airborne_tdem/survey.rst

 .. figure:: ./images/source_moment.png
     :align: right
     :figwidth: 30%
-    :name: source_moment
+    :name: source_moment_atem

     Moment of an airborne EM loop source.

-- **Moment**: The strength of a magnetic dipole source is specified by dipole moment, a quantity defined as the product of the  effective area and the peak current :numref:`source_moment`.
+- **Moment**: The strength of a magnetic dipole source is specified by dipole moment, a quantity defined as the product of the effective area and the peak current (:numref:`source_moment_atem`).
   A high moment can generate greater excitations and thus improves the quality of data in a noisy environment, but the actual area and current of the loop are limited by the power supply and other practical restrictions.
   Modern ATEM systems are equipped with a dipole moment over 1 million Am:math:`^2` to